Characterizations of freeness for equidimensional subspaces: Abstract

 \section{Abstract}

-The purpose of this paper is to develop an analogue of freeness for reduced Cohen-Macaulay spaces embedded in a smooth manifold $S$ which generalizes the notion of Saito free divisors.
-The main result of this paper is a characterization of freeness in terms of the projective dimension of the module of multi-logarithmic $k$-forms, where $k$ is the codimension of $X$ in $S$.
-We then focus on quasi-homogeneous complete intersection curves, for which we compute explicitly a minimal free resolution of the module of multi-residues and the module of multi-logarithmic forms.
+The purpose of this paper is to investigate properties of the minimal free resolution of the modules of multi-logarithmic forms along a reduced equidimensional subspace.
+We first consider a notion of freeness for reduced complete intersections, and more generally for reduced equidimensional subspaces embedded in a smooth manifold, which generalizes the notion of Saito free divisors.
+The first main result is a characterization of freeness in terms of the projective dimension of the module of multi-logarithmic $k$-forms, where $k$ is the codimension.
+We also prove that there is a perfect pairing between the module of multi-logarithmic differential $k$-forms and the module of multi-logarithmic $k$-vector fields which generalizes the duality between the corresponding modules in the hypersurface case.
+We deduce from this perfect pairing a duality between the Jacobian ideal and the module of multi-residues of multi-logarithmic $k$-forms.
+In the last part of this paper, we investigate logarithmic modules along some examples of free singularities.
+The main result in this section is an explicit computation of the minimal free resolution of the module of multi-logarithmic forms and multi-residues for quasi-homogeneous complete intersection curves which uses our first main theorem.